-- 11.1 Employees should not establish or seek to establish social contact, via any channels (including social media), with pupils/students for the purposes of securing a friendship or to pursue or strengthen a relationship and should read and understand the Social Media Policy.
+- 12.1 Employees should not establish or seek to establish social contact, via any channels (including social media), with pupils/students for the purposes of securing a friendship or to pursue or strengthen a relationship and should read and understand the Social Media Policy.
 Employees should use their work provided equipment only for communicating electronically with pupils/students.
-If there are any circumstances in which an employee has had to provide their personal contact details, including phone numbers, email address etc., to any pupil/student then they should report this to the Designated Safeguarding Lead/Headteacher. - 11.2 The School/Trust's advice to staff is not to connect to pupils/students via social media or other communication channels unless this is for professional purposes and that the employee can demonstrate that this is the case. - 11.3 Our School/Trust is part of our community and we recognise that, as members of the community, employees will come into contact with pupils/students outside of the School/Trust.
+If there are any circumstances in which an employee has had to provide their personal contact details, including phone numbers, email address etc., to any pupil/student then they should report this to the Designated Safeguarding Lead/Headteacher. - 12.2 The School/CMAT's advice to staff is not to connect to pupils/students via social media or other communication channels unless this is for professional purposes and that the employee can demonstrate that this is the case.

+12.3 Our School/CMAT is part of our community and we recognise that, as members of the community, employees will come into contact with pupils/students outside of the School/CMAT.
 We expect staff to use their professional judgement in such situations and to report to the Headteacher any contact that they have had with a pupil/student, outside of school, that they are concerned about or that could be misinterpreted by others.

-12 Working one to one with pupils/students
+13 Working one to one with pupils/students

 There will be times where an employee is working one to one with a pupil/student and this is acceptable.
 Employees need to understand that this means that they may be more vulnerable to allegations being made against them.
-Therefore it is important that employees:
+Therefore, it is important that employees:

-- Avoid meeting on a one to one basis in secluded areas - Ensure that the door to the room is open or that there is visual access into the room - Inform a colleague or line manager of the meeting, preferably beforehand - Reports to their line manager if the pupil/student becomes distressed or angry.
+- ✓ Avoid meeting on a one-to-one basis in secluded areas. - Ensure that the door to the room is open or that there is visual access into the room. - ✓ Inform a colleague or line manager of the meeting, preferably beforehand. - ✓ Reports to their line manager if the pupil/student becomes distressed or angry.

-13 Dress and appearance
+14 Dress and appearance

-Working in our School/Trust employees are role models to our pupils/students and how they present themselves is important.
+Working in our School/CMAT employees are role models to our pupils/students and how they present themselves is important.
 Our expectation is that staff are decently, appropriately and professionally dressed in work at all times.
 We do not permit the wearing of clothes that are revealing, allow underwear to be seen, have offensive, political or other contentious logos or writing, or are ripped or torn at any times.
-Tattoos should not be visible.
-If an employee is unsure whether any item of clothing is inappropriate then they should not wear it to work.
+Tattoos should not be visible and we ask that visible piercings are in line with professional image.
+If an employee is unsure whether any item of clothing is inappropriate, then they should not wear it to work.
 Employees can always speak to their line manager if they are unsure.
 Where we identify that an employee is wearing clothing that we do not find acceptable they will be informed.

-14 Gifts and hospitality
+15 Gifts and hospitality

-- 14.1 The Trust has an Anti-bribery Policy and employees should read and adhere to this. - 14.2 Staff should not give gifts to pupils/students unless this is part of a recognised practice in line with our behaviour policy. - 14.3 Any gifts, rewards or entertainment received or offered from clients, public officials, suppliers or other business contacts or associates of the School/Trust should be reported immediately to the Headteacher or, in the case of the Central team, the Finance Director.
-This reporting requirement does not include small 'one off' token gifts from pupils/students/parents for example at the end of the term or year. - 14.4 As a general rule, only small tokens of appreciation, such as flowers or a bottle of wine, may be retained by employees.
+- 15.1 Staff should not give gifts to pupils/students unless this is part of a recognised practice in line with our behaviour policy. - 15.2 Any gifts, rewards or entertainment received or offered from clients, public officials, suppliers or other business contacts or associates of the School/CMAT should be reported immediately to the Headteacher or, in the case of the Central team, the Finance Director.
+This reporting requirement does not include small 'one off' token gifts from pupils/students/parents for example at the end of the term or year. - 15.3 As a general rule, only small tokens of appreciation, such as flowers or a bottle of wine, may be retained by employees.

-15 Keeping within the law
+16 Keeping within the law